rymdkraftverk/tails/README.md

 There are a few functions available to help with debugging from the game view.
 They can be accessed from the console on the `debug` object.

-The following functions are available:
+The following functions and properties are available:

+#### Functions

 * `debug.addMockPlayers(count)`
 * `debug.addSpiralMockPlayers(count)`